sui-foundation/awesome-sui/README.md

 # Awesome Sui [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Directory tracking developer tools and infrastructure projects within Sui ecosystem.
+> A curated list of _awesome_ developer tools and infrastructure projects within the Sui ecosystem.

+Sui is the first blockchain built for internet scale, enabling fast, scalable, and low-latency transactions.
+It’s programmable and composable, powered by the Move language, making it easy to build and integrate dApps.
+Sui prioritizes developer experience and frictionless user interactions, designed to support next-gen applications with minimal complexity.

 > ⚠️ This warning icon means that the tool may not be functioning correctly at the moment.
 Please check these tools carefully.